engineyard/ey-docs/pages/ip-addresses.md

 ### Boot The Instance

 Now you'll reboot the instance and attach the IP address you detached above.
-  - Click on **Boot Instances** to be taken to the configuration for "your application" screen.
+  - Click on **Boot** to be taken to the configuration for "your application" screen.
   - Configure your cluster for your needs.
   - For the External Address drop-down, choose the **IP address** you detached.